Olajuwon1962/to-dos/README.md

 - Make use these roadmap as a guide for our learning https://roadmap.sh/frontend
 - Study about the INTERNET
    - How does the internet work ?
-   - Browsers nd How it works ?
+   - Browsers and How it works ?
    - DNS and how it works ?
    - What is Hosting ?